-Effects of caffeine intake prior to stress cardiac magnetic resonance perfusion imaging on regadenoson- versus adenosine-induced hyperemia as measured by T1 mappingvan Dijk, R., Kuijpers, D., Kaandorp, T. A. M., van Dijkman, P. R. M., Vliegenthart, R., van der Harst, P. & Oudkerk, M. 25-May-2017 In : INTERNATIONAL JOURNAL OF CARDIOVASCULAR IMAGING.
-7 p.
+Effects of caffeine intake prior to stress cardiac magnetic resonance perfusion imaging on regadenoson- versus adenosine-induced hyperemia as measured by T1 mappingvan Dijk, R., Kuijpers, D., Kaandorp, T. A. M., van Dijkman, P. R. M., Vliegenthart, R., van der Harst, P. & Oudkerk, M. Nov-2017 In : International Journal Of Cardiovascular Imaging.
+33, 11, p.
+1753-1759 7 p.

 Research output: Scientific - peer-review › Article